josephcsoti/insider-backend/README.md

 # insider-backend
-The backend that run the app Insider - WIP
+The backend that runs the app Insider - WIP